apeces4ik/apeces4ik/README.md

 ## 🎉 Fun Facts

-- 🎸 Когда я не пишу код, я играю на гитаре.
+- 🎸 When I’m not coding, I’m playing the guitar.
-- ☕ Я выпиваю больше кофе, чем пишу строк кода.
+- ☕ I drink more coffee than I write lines of code.
-- 🚀 Мечтаю создать свой собственный блокчейн.
+- 🚀 Dreaming of building my own blockchain.

 ---

 ## 📚 Currently Learning

-- **Advanced Solidity**: Изучаю оптимизацию смарт-контрактов.
+- **Advanced Solidity**: Exploring smart contract optimization.
-- **Rust**: Планирую изучить для разработки на Solana.
+- **Rust**: Planning to learn for Solana development.
-- **Web3.js**: Углубляюсь во взаимодействие с Ethereum.
+- **Web3.js**: Deep diving into Ethereum interactions.

 ---